COVID-19 vaccines: everything you need to know

-As we start to rollout COVID-19 vaccines in Queensland, we answer some common questions around the vaccines, explain the science behind how they work, and give you the facts you need about when and how to receive the vaccine.
+As the COVID-19 vaccines continue to be administered in Queensland, we answer some common questions around the vaccines, explain the science behind how they work, and give you the facts you need about when and how to receive the vaccine.

 What are vaccines and why do we need them?